 Our Household Waste Recycling Centres are open, and we have no plans for closures during the new lockdown restrictions.
 There is a booking system in place at certain sites, and all sites are following social distancing guidelines.
 Please only visit if absolutely necessary, and make use of your local district council kerbside collection services.

 In line with government guidance, libraries and archives will no longer be open for public browsing.
-Cumbria Libraries will continue to offer essential services such as click and collect and home delivery.
+Scarfolk Libraries will continue to offer essential services such as click and collect and home delivery.

 Government guidance is that weddings and civil partnerships should only take place in exceptional circumstances, for example, an urgent marriage where one of those getting married is seriously ill and not expected to recover, or is to undergo debilitating treatment or life-changing surgery.